• Skip to main content

 • Recipes using this homemade marinara sauce:

-• The easy instructions for making classic marinara:
+• The step-by-step photo instructions for making classic marinara:

 • Printable Recipe Card